-Figure 6 - Initialising an Express app based on a templete
+Figure 6 - Initialising an Express app based on a template

 This did require an additional dependency via a library called “http-errors”, as shown in the figure below.
 To resolve this, I ran another npm install command to add this into my repository.